BeckyBowers/guest-tracker/README.md

 Arbitrary Google Docs
 ----------------------
-Sometimes, our projects need to read data from a Google Doc that's not involved with the COPY rig.
-In this case, we've got a class for you to download and parse an arbitrary Google Doc to a CSV.
+Sometimes, NPR's projects need to read data from a Google Doc that's not involved with the COPY rig.
+In this case, they've got a class for you to download and parse an arbitrary Google Doc to a CSV.

 This solution will download the uncached version of the document, unlike those methods which use the "publish to the Web" functionality baked into Google Docs.
 Published versions can take up to 15 minutes up update!